 Top 10 Hidden Images in Logos of Famous BrandsOne thing you need when you start a brand in modern day is a logo.
 It can tell about what you do or what you are like; a shop, restaurant, or a bar.
 These logos have clever hidden images from famous brands from around the world (Or at least the US).
 Hi, I'm Pnut.
 And today, I'll be telling you the Top 10 Hidden Images in Logos of Famous Brands.

-You know, I think just about every adult has been on Amazon before and it's pretty obvious why.
+You know, I think just about every adult has been on Amazon before, and it's pretty obvious why.
 It is the most popular online shopping app in the world.
-Also, have you ever had a thought where Amazon is smiling at you.
+Have you ever had a thought where Amazon is smiling at you?
 Well, it actually is.
-The first iteration of the logo was in 2000 when around the time Amazon went from just selling books to just about anything.
-If you make it out in the logo, you can see a happy demeanor that is smiling and showing positivity that comes with shopping on their website.
-Another cool thing is the A and Z involved in it (The first A).
-Sine the arrow points from those two letters, it shows that Amazon sells anything from A to Z.
+The first iteration of the logo was in 2000, around the time Amazon went from just selling books to just about anything.
+If you look closely at the logo, you can see a happy demeanor that is smiling and showing the positivity that comes with shopping on their website.
+Another cool thing is the A and Z involved in it.
+Since the arrow points from those two letters, it shows that Amazon sells anything from A to Z.

 That's a very creative one, I must admit.

-Let's go places as people would say.
-In 1989, the popular vehicle brand Toyota unleashed it's new logo by putting it in the front of the Celsior, a luxury model vehicle, and it ended getting positive feedback.
-But what you might see in the logo is actually pretty insane.
+Let's go places, as people would say.
+In 1989, the popular vehicle brand Toyota unveiled its new logo by putting it on the front of the Celsior, a luxury model vehicle, and it ended up getting positive feedback.
+What you might see in the logo is actually pretty insane.
 It actually spells out the word Toyota.
-You can try for yourself, because it spells all 6 letters for it.
-Another cool thing is that (Claimed by Toyota) that the two ovals in the middle represents the heart of the company and the customer, which reveals the mutual and trusting relationship they have.
+You can try it for yourself because it spells all six letters of the word.
+Another cool thing, claimed by Toyota, is that the two ovals in the middle represent the heart of the company and the customer, revealing the mutual and trusting relationship they have.

 I heard about that one.

-FedEx is known for being a multinational delivery services company where they deliver packages to people who order an item.
-While the logo is very popular, there is a hidden message.
-If you look between the e and x next to each other, you can see that there is an white arrow between it.
-This is to imply that FedEx is always on the move.
-In May 2003, The Rolling Stones during their 35th anniversary ranked it one of the eight best logos from the past 35 years at that time.
+FedEx is known for being a multinational delivery services company that delivers packages to people who order items.
+Although the logo is very popular, it has a hidden message.
+If you look between the e and x, you'll see a white arrow.
+This is meant to imply that FedEx is always on the move.
+In May 2003, during their 35th anniversary, The Rolling Stones ranked it as one of the eight best logos from the previous 35 years.

-And there's a spoon inside "E" as well.
+And there's a spoon inside the "E" as well.

-Here's a tip of advice: If you ever wanna advertise your product in a smart way, show people enjoying it (Not my words).
+Here's a tip of advice: If you ever want to advertise your product in a smart way, show people enjoying it (not my words).
 That's pretty much what Tostitos did.
-Even though many people show in media or on a TV Commercial, Tostitos did it right in their logo.
-In the year 2003, Tostitos decided to upgrade the product's logo, but while doing the colors of the logo, they added a hidden image.
-If you can see between the two T's, they have what looks like to be human heads.
-They also have the I in the middle have a red circle-ish shape of salsa.
-Finally, the T's are both holding a chip dipping it into the salsa.
+Even though many people appear in media or in TV commercials, Tostitos did it right in their logo.
+In 2003, Tostitos decided to upgrade their product's logo.
+While working on the colors, they added a hidden image.
+If you look between the two T's, you'll see what appear to be human heads.
+The I in the middle has a red, circle-ish shape representing salsa.
+Finally, the T's are both holding a chip and dipping it into the salsa.
 Crazy, right?

-Once upon a time in August of 2008, three men decided to join an application company called Cold Brew Labs.
-After seeing the company's first product called Tote fail, they decided to create Pinterest, a company which had a catalog of ideas.
-In the logo, you can make out a P which is a little obvious, but what you might've not known was that the P closely resembles a pin.
-Although some people might think it's on the nose, the logos saw a map pin on the p the more they looked at it.
+Once upon a time in August 2008, three men joined an application company called Cold Brew Labs.
+After their first product, Tote, failed, they decided to create Pinterest, a company that serves as a catalog of ideas.
+In the logo, you can easily make out a P, but what you might not have known is that the P closely resembles a pin.
+Although some people might think it's a bit on the nose, the more they looked at the logo, the more they saw a map pin in the P.

-This one might be a little tough since you are going to have to tilt your head to do it.
-Or at least that's the best way.
-First made in 1907, Hershey's Kisses was made by the same company who made the Hershey Bar (A little obvious from the title) and people got the idea of Hershey's Kisses from what people believe is the sound when milk chocolate was plopped out.
-In the logo, you can see that between the K and the I in kisses has what looks like to be a shape of a unwrapped Hershey's Kiss.
-No if there was only a way we could take it out to get free candy...
+This one might be a little tough since you'll need to tilt your head to see it.
+At least, that's the best way.
+First produced in 1907, Hershey's Kisses were made by the same company that produced the Hershey Bar.
+(The connection is a little obvious from the title.)
+People got the idea for Hershey's Kisses from what is believed to be the sound made when milk chocolate was dropped.
+In the logo, you can see that the space between the 'K' and the 'I' in Kisses has what appears to be the shape of an unwrapped Hershey's Kiss.
+Now, if only there were a way to take it out and get free candy.